 Seongphil Hwang, creative director at Cheil Worldwide, said, “With Coronavirus outbreak, people tend to stay home and use more of door-to-door delivery service in that parcels can be a highly effective medium to spread information of missing children.
 We wish HOPE TAPE provides real help to families who would not give up on searching their loved ones.”

 This professional campaign titled 'Hope Tape' was published in South Korea in May, 2020.
 It was created for the brand: Korean National Police Agency, by ad agency: Cheil.
 This Direct medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted about 2 years ago.
+It was submitted almost 3 years ago.

 Advertising Agency: Cheil, South Korea